Research and reports

 You could also aim for a degree at a UK university.
 Cardiff Metropolitan University, for example, offers a BSc (Hons) degree in Sport Conditioning, Rehabilitation and Massage.

-Massage therapists may be accredited by the Federation of Holistic Therapists (FHT), or the Complementary and Natural Healthcare Council (CNHC).
-Registering as an accredited therapist gives your clients added reassurance that they’re in safe hands.
+While it’s not essential, registering as an accredited therapist gives your clients added reassurance that they’re in safe hands.

 As well as accreditations, you may also want to consider the following when setting up your business, such as: